-As of March 31, 2020, the Commonwealth had outstanding approximately \$154.1 million (\$81.1 million principal and including a discount equal to \$73.0 million) of variable rate "U. Plan" College Opportunity Bonds, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority (MEFA), which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
+As of November 30, 2019, the Commonwealth had outstanding approximately \$154.1 million (\$81.1 million principal and including a discount equal to \$73.0 million) of variable rate "U. Plan" College Opportunity Bonds, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority (MEFA), which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
 This debt is held directly by MEFA and has no secondary market.

 The Commonwealth is authorized to issue short-term general obligation debt as revenue anticipation notes or bond anticipation notes.
 Fixed-rate revenue anticipation notes (RANs) are issued by the State Treasurer annually in anticipation of revenue receipts for the same fiscal year.
 Revenue anticipation notes must be repaid no later than the close of the fiscal year in which they are issued.
 Bond anticipation notes may be issued by the State Treasurer in anticipation of the issuance of bonds, including, in some circumstances special obligation bonds.
 See "Special Obligation Debt" below.
-As of April 30, 2020, the Commonwealth had approximately \$900 million of RANs outstanding.
-In response to COVID-19, the Legislature passed a one-time authorization permitting the State Treasurer to issue RANs in fiscal 2020, which can be repaid in fiscal 2021.
-See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS."

-In addition, as of April 30, 2020, the Commonwealth had liquidity support for a \$200 million commercial paper program which is available for cash flow purposes.
+As of November 30, 2019, the Commonwealth had approximately \$1.4 billion of RANs outstanding.
+In addition, as of November 30, 2019, the Commonwealth had liquidity support for a \$200 million commercial paper program which is available for cash flow purposes.
 The Commonwealth has also entered into a Note Purchase Agreement which permits the issuance of up to \$200 million of either RANs or bond anticipation notes.
-As of April 30, 2020, there was no commercial paper or notes outstanding.
+As of November 30, 2019, there was no commercial paper or notes outstanding.